braxtonj/pylogprim/README.md

 ## Example Usage
 1. Copy the repo to your project using the folder pylogprim
-2. Copy the following code above this folder and run
+2. Copy the following code above pylogprim folder and run
 ```python
 # This shows JSON output to logger.
 #    Use LogPrimFactory to get a dictionary instead.